Blog

 Don’t Put Off Addiction Treatment

 You can procrastinate on buying gifts, changing the oil in your car, or organizing your closets.
-But there’s one thing that should never be put off, especially this time of year – starting alcohol or drug addiction treatment.
+But there’s one thing that should never be put off, especially this time of year – starting Substance Use Disorder Treatment.

 It’s common for people to promise themselves that they’ll make healthy changes, including getting sober, after January 1st.
 But New Year’s Resolutions are rarely followed for very long.
 For those struggling with addiction, every day that substance use continues means added risks to health, safety and relationships.
 And even the best intentions will likely not be enough – unless those intentions are paired with a comprehensive addiction treatment program.